Isle of Hope, Georgia

 Isle of Hope is an unincorporated community and census-designated place (CDP) in Chatham County, Georgia, United States.
-It is part of the Savannah Metropolitan Statistical Area, and at the 2020 U.S. census its population was 2,357.
+It is part of the Savannah Metropolitan Statistical Area.
+As of the 2020 census, Isle of Hope had a population of 2,357.
 The island is one of the most affluent communities in the state and is well known for its historic plantations and exclusive waterfront properties.